-With these settings, PySpark unzips nltk\env.zip into the NLTK directory.
-NLTK\DATA is the environmental variable where NLTK data is stored.
+With these settings, PySpark unzips nltk_env.zip into the NLTK directory.
+NLTK_DATA is the environmental variable where NLTK data is stored.

-- 4. Set the PYSPARK\PYTHON environment variable in Cloudera Data Science Workbench.
-To set this, go to the project page and click Settings > Engine > Environment Variables.
-Set PYSPARK\PYTHON to . /NLTK/nltk\env/bin/python and click Save Environment. - 5.
-Restart your project session and run the nltk\sample.py script in the workbench.
+- 6. In Cloudera Data Science Workbench, set the PYSPARK_PYTHON environment variable to the newly-created environment.
+To do this, navigate back to the Project Overview page and click Settings > Engine > Environment Variables.
+Set PYSPARK_PYTHON to . /NLTK/nltk_env/bin/python and click Add.
+Then click Save Environment. - 7.
+Launch a new PySpark session and run the nltk_sample.py script in the workbench.
 You can test whether the script ran successfully using the following command: